saopinn/AutoR/README.md

 Little script for games "bhop" and "surf" [roblox].

-press q for /serverlist
+press Q for /serverlist

-press shift for /r
+press F for /r